 When we worship through singing, dancing, kneeling, shouting, or lifting our hands we're mostly worshiping God with our heart (and some strength).
 Our emotions are stirred toward the Lord.
 We lift up religious affections.
 We feel the joy of the Lord.
 We feel His smile toward us.
 We feel the comfort and security of being held in His hand and adopted into His family.

 Most people don't feel ready to engage in this kind of expression until 4, 6, 8 songs in.
 At that point the distractions of our day finally seem to fade.
 Our concern for what others are thinking finally wears off.
-But what about the days we can't lead six songs straight?
+But what about the days we can't lead six songs in a row?

-The reason I left this particular gathering a little disappointed is because we never quite reached this place of obvious, visible, unashamed adoration.
+The reason I left this particular gathering a little disappointed is because we never quite reached this place of obvious, visible adoration.
 Through the lens of our contemporary worship movement, this could be seen as a failure.

-Visible expressions are a part of our worship but it's just that.
-A part.
+Visible expressions are a part of our worship.
+But they’re just that - a part.

 There is more.